Promissory note: Terminology

 The term note payable is commonly used in accounting (as distinguished from accounts payable) or commonly as just a "note", it is internationally defined by the Convention providing a uniform law for bills of exchange and promissory notes, but regional variations exist.
 A banknote is frequently referred to as a promissory note, as it is made by a bank and payable to bearer on demand.
-Mortgage notes are another prominent example.
+Mortgage notes or real estate notes are other forms of promissory note.

-If the promissory note is unconditional and readily saleable, it is called a negotiable instrument.
+A promissory note is said to be a negotiable instrument when it contains an unconditional promise.

 Demand promissory notes are notes that do not carry a specific maturity date, but are due on demand of the lender.
 Usually the lender will only give the borrower a few days' notice before the payment is due.

 Promissory notes may be used in combination with security agreements.
 For example, a promissory note may be used in combination with a mortgage, in which case it is called a mortgage note.